What Is the Fawn Response? Somatic Experiencing in Carlsbad, CA for Understanding People-Pleasing as a Trauma Pattern

 At Wholeness Collective Therapy Group, we believe healing happens when we reconnect with the wisdom of the body and the truth of our stories.
 Many clients come to us exhausted from years of saying “yes” when they mean “no,” shape-shifting to keep others comfortable, and feeling invisible in their own lives.
 What looks like simple people-pleasing is often something deeper: the fawn response, a survival strategy rooted in trauma.

-When faced with threat, our nervous system mobilizes instinctively.
+When faced with a threat, our nervous system mobilizes instinctively.
 Most people know the classic responses:

 Fight: Confront the danger